 Storytelling – The Lens for your Memory

-What do you remember the most of your childhood memories?
+What do you remember most of your childhood memories?

 It’s the stories and happy memories.

-Stories should be personalized and tailored toward your customers.
+Stories should be personalized and tailored to your customers.
 Let’s face it.
-Humans are the ultimate self-centered species.
+Humans are the ultimate self-centred species.
 A study by Schank, R.C (1990) showed that telling stories and listening to other people’s stories shape the memories we have of our experiences.